aknackiron/testdroid-documentation/user-manuals/testdroid-cloud/supported-technologies/index.md

 tremendous growth among app and game developers, speeding up their doings and yielding robust and better results.

-All Testdroid product have been built for test automation.
-The remote manual access to devices on our data centers complements this offering and occasionally developers want to make sure their apps work just like they've planned - and this is where our Testdroid Interactive is extremely useful.
+All Bitbar products have been built for test automation.
+The remote manual access to devices on our data centers complements this offering and occasionally developers want to make sure their apps work just like they've planned - and this is where our Bitbar Testing manual testing is extremely useful.

 Test Automation relies real mobile devices (Android, iOS) and offers